Pierre Potier: Works

-His research was orientated towards understanding and imitating natural synthesis occurring in plants so as to produce the actif compounds in drugs.
+His research was orientated towards understanding and imitating natural synthesis occurring in plants so as to produce the active compounds in drugs.
 In the course of his work he perfected the tubuline test, a simple biological test permitting the rapid detection of anti-tumoral drugs.

 Amongst his discoveries are vinorelbine (from the Catharanthus roseus) and docetaxel (from Taxus baccata).
 Docetaxel commercialised under the name Taxotere has become one of the most prescribed anti-cancer drugs in the world and was the number one source of revenue for the CNRS from patents, until the expiry of its patent.
 All his life he wanted to prove that public research could and should co-operate with the private sector.
 Potier was convinced that mutual profit could result from this co-operation.

 Legacy

 The Prix Pierre Potier was created in his honour in 2006 by the Ministry of the Economy and Finance, to encourage innovation in chemical entreprises in favour of durable development.
 The prize is administered by the Maison de la chimie and France Chimie.